 The formal Complaint Resolution System (CRS) is designed to provide rapid and definitive resolution of complaints requiring formal investigation of actions inconsistent with Trident policy, accreditation standards, or state or federal regulations, including allegations of conflict of interest, discrimination, or harassment.
 The complainant must indicate in the complaint that a serious effort was made to informally resolve the grievance.
-Upon receipt, complaints are forwarded to appropriate department supervisors for formal investigation and resolution.
-Upon resolution of the complaint, follow-up is conducted with the student before the case is officially closed.
+Upon receipt, the Trident staff are responsible for answering student inquiries and serving as a liaison between the student and the University departments where communication has broken down or is not yielding an amicable resolution.